 Step 1: Create a Shopify Account and Name Your Shopify Dropshipping Store

-Creating an account is very simple.
+Creating an account is very simple at here.
 You can follow those steps:

 - Visit Shopify’s homepage, click “Start free trial” and you’ll see an empty field at the top of the screen.

 - Enter email address and create a password.

 - Name your Shopify dropshipping store (keep the name simple, original, easy to spell and remember).